reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 - So, we're kind of seeing machine translation starting down the path that we saw starting computer vision object classification in 2012.
 I guess, we just surpassed state-of-the-art, and we are now zipping past it at a great rate.
 - It's very unlikely that anybody watching this is actually gonna build a machine translation model because you can go to translate.google.com and use it and it works quite well.
 - So, why are we learning about machine translation?
 Well, the reason we're learning about machine translation is that the general idea of taking some kind of input like a sentence in French and transforming it into some other kind of output with arbitrary length, such as a sentence in English, is a really useful thing to do.

+#### Applications of seq-to-seq (NLP)
-- For example, that thing that we just saw that Hamel...github did... takes github issues and turns them into summaries.
+- For example, that thing that we just saw that Hamel...github did... **takes github issues and turns them into summaries.**
-- Other examples is taking videos and turning them into descriptions.
+- Other examples is **taking videos and turning them into descriptions.**
-- Or taking a... well I don't know, I mean like you know basically anything where you are spitting out kind of
+- Or taking a... well I don't know, I mean like you know basically anything where you are spitting out kind of an arbitrary sized output, very often that's a sentence.
+So maybe taking a CT scan and spitting out a radiology report.
+This is where you can use seq-to-seq learning.

+### `08:35` 4 Big Wins of Neural MT (Machine Translation)

+#### 1. End-to-end training
+All parameters are simultaneously optimized to minimize a loss function on the network's output.

+#### 2. Distributed representations share strength
+Better exploitation of word and phrase similiarities

+#### 3. Better exploitation of context
+NMT can use a much bigger context - both source and partial target text - to translate more accurately

+#### 4. More fluent text generation
+Deep learning text generation is much higher quality